Skip to content

 The larger Bergamo metropolitan area comprises 243 towns (comuni) and covers an area of 27.549 km2.

 The population density is 405 inhabitants per km2, making it somewhat densely populated.
+The male to female ratio is 1.00:1.02.

 This page contains affiliate links.
 As part of the Amazon Associates and Viator Partner programmes, we may earn a commission on qualified purchases.